-During the year, a premium was paid in respect of a contract insuring Directors and Officers of the Credit Union against liability.
-The Officers of the Credit Union covered by the insurance contract include the Directors, Executive Officers, Secretary and certain employees.
+During the year, a premium was paid in respect of a contract insuring Directors and Officers of the organisation against liability.
+Those covered by the insurance contract include the Directors, Executive Officers, Secretary and certain employees.

 In accordance with normal commercial practice, disclosure of the total amount of premium payable under, and the nature of liabilities covered by, the insurance contract is prohibited by a confidentiality clause in the contract.